VIAcode/VIAcode-Incident-Management-System-for-Azure/Azure DevOps connector for VIAcode IMS configuration guide.md

 ## Before you begin

-Prerequisite: [VIAcode Incident Management System for Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/viacode_consulting-1089577.viacode-itsm-z?tab=Overview) already installed and configued.
+Prerequisite: [VIAcode Incident Management System for Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/viacode_consulting-1089577.viacode-itsm-z?tab=Overview) already installed and configured.
 You must install Azure DevOps connector in the same Azure subscriptions as VIAcode Incident Management System (VIMS) that you’d like to integrate with Azure DevOps.

 ## Deploy from Azure Marketplace